-Holding an impressive four-year run, culminating in a Mid-American Conference Tournament Championship and NCAA appearance in 2016, Clarisa Crowell returns for her fifth season in charge of the RedHawk softball team.
+Holding an impressive five-year run, highlighted by a Mid-American Conference Tournament Championship and NCAA appearance in 2016, Clarisa Crowell returns for her sixth season in charge of the RedHawk softball team.

-Having seen improvement each year, the 2016 year was Crowell's best yet as she led Miami to a 35-23 overall record and a 15-7 record in MAC games.
+The 2016 year was Crowell's most impressive year yet as she led Miami to a 35-23 overall record and a 15-7 record in MAC games.
 The `Hawks fell only a half game short of the MAC regular season title.
 Miami made up for that with a perfect 4-0 record in the MAC Tournament to earn its fourth-ever conference crown, and a spot in the NCAA Tournament.
 At the NCAA Regional in Ann Arbor, Michigan, the RedHawks capped off a fantastic season by defeating 23rd-ranked Notre Dame, 3-2.

 As a team, Miami broke six offensive school records in 2016.
 The team scored more runs (302), averaged more runs per game (5.21), had more RBIs (274), doubles (83), home runs (56) and walks (200) then any previous Red and White softball squad.
 In addition, the RedHawks fielding percentage of .977 was a new school record, and ranked seventh in the country.